jfrog/xray-aws-security-hub/README.md

 $ sam local invoke eventProcessor --event events/eventProcessor/xray_security_issues_payload.json -n envs/test.json --region us-west-2
 ```

-The region must match the region for the SQS queue (defined in event json file).
+The region must match the region for the SQS queue (defined in env var json file).

+For security reason, only a sample env var file (`envs/sample.json`) is provided in this repo.
+Make your own copy from it and fill in appropriate values for your test environment.

 The SAM CLI can also emulate your application's API.
 Use the `sam local start-api` to run the API locally on port 3000.